 Each student's permanent record (a chronological list of course work taken and grades received) is maintained in the Registrar's Office.
 A student may request a copy at any time upon presenting proper identification.
 Inaccurate information may be corrected, but no information may be deleted.
-See also Confidentiality of Student Records in Figure 7 on page 21.
+See also Confidentiality of Student Records on page 24.